Bike Lane Tracker

 The COVID-19 pandemic which prompted lockdowns to begin in Canada in March 2020 lead to Toronto accelerating work on the bike plan.
 During the May 28, 2020 virtual City Council meeting, 25 kilometres of bike lanes were approved in addition to the ones approved in AprilThe most significant of these is the (then) completion of a 15-kilometre continuous bikeway along Bloor-Danforth from Runnymede to Dawes.
 The 30 kilometres installed in 2020 – after accounting for the removal of the Brimley bike lanes – represented the most installed in any year in Toronto’s history, but also the annual pace Toronto needed to have maintained since approving the bike plan in 2016.

 ActiveTO was further improved in 2021 with the addition of bike lanes on Yonge Street from Bloor to Davisville - which were made permanent in February 2023 - though two projects on Overlea and Avenue appeared to have dropped.
 In December 2021, the Infrastructure and Environment Committee approved making the 2020 ActiveTO bike lanes permanent and a new near-term plan which would aim to build 100 kilometres of bike lanes from 2022 to 2024.
-Should the 100 kilometres be built – only 33 kilometres of which were done in 2022 and 2023 – the City would maintain the historic pace from last year, but more needs to be done for Toronto to prove they are taking the climate emergency seriously
+Since the City only installed 26 kilometres in 2022 and 2023, it is unlikely the full 100 kilometres will get built by 2024.
+Given this shortcoming, more needs to be done for Toronto to prove they are taking the climate emergency seriously.
+The next near-term plan for 2025 to 2027 will be up for approval later this year and it will take wholesale process changes for the City to stick to the next plan.

 Map of 2022-2024 downtown cycling projects (via City of Toronto)